Police searching for man who tried to rape woman on subway train in Manhattan

-MANHATTAN (WABC) -- Police are searching for a man who tried to rape a woman on a train on the Upper West Side.
+UPPER WEST SIDE, Manhattan (WABC) -- Police are searching for a man who tried to rape a woman on a subway train on the Upper West Side on New Year's Day.

-Investigators say the suspect followed an 18-year-old woman onto a southbound 2 train at 125th Street in Harlem.
+The suspect followed an 18-year-old woman onto a southbound 2 train at 125th Street in Harlem, according to police.

 As the train approached the 72nd Street subway station, police say the man exposed himself and tried to pull down the woman's pants.